noiseprotocol/noise_spec/noise.md

 specifies the sequence of messages that comprise the handshake.
 A pattern might describe a one-way encrypted message or an interactive handshake.

+Each handshake message consists of a sequence of one or more DH public keys, followed by a payload which may contain certificates, advertisements for supported features, or anything else.
+Some of the public keys and payloads may be encrypted, as indicated by the pattern.

-After the handshake phase each party can send **transport messages** which consist solely of encrypted payloads.
+After the handshake phase each party can send **transport messages**.
+Each transport message consists solely of an encrypted payload.

 2.2.
 Key agreement
 -------------------